open-ephys/onix-docs/source/API Reference/drivers/index.rst

 An ONI hardware driver translator implements `onidriver.h
 <https://github.com/open-ephys/liboni/blob/main/api/liboni/onidriver.h>`_ to
-convert routines in existing, potentially proprietary, device drivers (and corresponding hardware) into a user space library that can be consumed by ONI-compliant APIs.
-These are loaded by the ONI-compliant API at runtime and therefore are separate form the API both in terms of development and licensing requirements.
-The API's agnosticism to hardware means it can be use for both open and proprietary third party hardware.
+convert, potentially proprietary, device drivers (and corresponding hardware) into a user space library that can be consumed by ONI-compliant APIs.
+These are loaded by the API at runtime and therefore are separate from the API both in terms of development and licensing requirements.

-ONIX hardware driver translator implementations are documented here.
+ONIX driver translator implementations are documented here.
 Have a look at the following links for more information on each. :ref:`Get in touch
 <support>` if you want to write a driver translator to give your hardware
 automatic access to our API and software.